-On the management node host, issue the following command from the command line to start the management node process:
+On the management node host, issue the following command from the command line to start the management node process.
+The output should appear similar to what is shown here:

 The management node process continues to print logging output to the console.
 This is normal, because the management node is not running as a Windows service.
-(If you have used MySQL Cluster on a Unix-like platform such as Linux, you may notice that the management node's default behavior in this regard on Windows is effectively the opposite of its behavior on Unix systems, where it runs by default as a Unix daemon process.
-This behavior is also true of MySQL Cluster data node processes running on Windows.)
+(If you have used NDB Cluster on a Unix-like platform such as Linux, you may notice that the management node's default behavior in this regard on Windows is effectively the opposite of its behavior on Unix systems, where it runs by default as a Unix daemon process.
+This behavior is also true of NDB Cluster data node processes running on Windows.)
 For this reason, do not close the window in which ndb_mgmd.exe is running; doing so kills the management node process.
-(See Section 18.104.22.168, “Installing MySQL Cluster Processes as Windows Services”, where we show how to install and run MySQL Cluster processes as Windows services.)
+(See Section 18.104.22.168, “Installing NDB Cluster Processes as Windows Services”, where we show how to install and run NDB Cluster processes as Windows services.)

 -foption tells the management node where to find the global configuration file (